lingjzhu/lingjzhu_old.github.io/_pages/cv.md

   Ph.D in Scientific Computing, University of Michigan, Ann Arbor

-* M.A. in Lingusitics, Neijing Foreign Studies University, 2017
+* M.A. in Lingusitics, Beijing Foreign Studies University, 2017
 * B.S. in Translation and Interpreting, Beijing Foreign Studies University, 2014

 Work experience